ktakashi/json-tools/README.md

 * Sagittarius Scheme 0.5.0 (or later)
 * Mosh 0.2.7
 * Ypsilon 0.9.6-update3

+I believe it's not difficult to port to other R6RS implementations as long as it supports the required SRFI.

 NOTE: Mosh contains own porting for (json) however it has different mark as JOSN null and I think it's a design bug since it makes empty array and